jaeeee/rshell/README.md

 * `connector()` - connects strings if parsed

 ### command.cpp
-Process command function, takes in parameter string
+Process command function, takes in parameter string.

 * `execute()`
+* We also added a TestCommand executor that is tailored specifically for the test command.

 ### and.cpp
 Also known as “&&” next command executed only if the first command succeeds.